ariefeko/lar-task-schedule/readme.md

 ## About Laravel
 Laravel 5.8 simple task scheduler:

-See documentation on this link below for scheduling options: https://laravel.com/docs/5.8/scheduling#schedule-frequency-options
+See documentation on this link for scheduling options: https://laravel.com/docs/5.8/scheduling#schedule-frequency-options

 At last, add a single entry to your server’s crontab file: